pycage/shellfish/doc/tutorial/setup.md

 The Shellfish SDK assists you with tools to

  * build the API documentation locally
- * build the Shellfish runtime bundle file `shellfish.pkg`
+ * build the Shellfish runtime bundle files, such as `shellfish.pkg`

 # Setup